 As such, the association urges all stakeholders to review and adopt our ethical guidelines.
 These include NASFAA’s:

 Even for those with the best of intentions, adhering to a professional code of conduct can be complex.
 While some situations are pretty cut and dry, others might fall into more of a gray area.
 Not to worry, Mr. Ethics here to help!
 NASFAA's Ask Mr. Ethics series provides a forum for members to ask a question, using an pseudonym, and receive practical advice about how best to deal the situation while also adhering to NASFAA's Statement of Ethical Principles and Code of Conduct.

-NASFAA Releases White Paper on Financial Aid Data Sharing - In response to an uptick in inquiries about the sharing of financial aid data, NASFAA’s Ethics Commission released a white paper that explores the issue from both legal and ethical perspectives.
+NASFAA Releases Updated White Paper on Financial Aid Data Sharing - In response to ED guidance, NASFAA’s Ethics Commission, in June 2017, released an update of 2016’s white paper, Financial Aid Data Sharing, that explores the issue from both legal and ethical perspectives.
 This paper was developed to highlight the scope of applicable laws and regulations, analyze case studies and provide recommendations to assist financial aid professionals in navigating the legal restrictions when responding to various types of internal and external data requests.